mattyoung101/ant_colony_hpc/README.md

 ### General instructions
 Compile with at least Clang 10, GCC 10, or later.
 The latest available version of CMake is recommended (at least 3.16.0 required for full features and no hacks).
-CUDA is also (unfortunately) recommended, but not required.
+OpenMPI v3 is required to compile the code, but you don't actually have to run with MPI enabled.
+Other MPI implementations _may_ work as well, but certainly not below the MPI 3.0 standard.

+In `defines.h` you can choose if you want to use OpenMP, MPI, none, or both, to accelerate the simulator.
+When you set these defines and recompile, the code will change and everything will Just Work(TM) (seriously!)

 You can build the project by doing `mkdir cmake-build-release`, `cd cmake-build-release`, `cmake -DCMAKE_BUILD_TYPE=Release ..`, `make -j16`.
 You will then have a binary called `ant_colony`,